illinois-impact/ece408_project/README.md

 If a bug in the skeleton code is fixed, you can pull an updated version of the skeleton code with

     git submodule update --recursive --remote

+There may be unstable "improvements" in the `develop` branch of this repository.

 ### Install Prerequisites for Building `mxnet`.